Being Member-Centric: What Does It Mean in 2025?

 Member segments are the answer.
 They help you see if you produce relevant content and communication for them.
 With different member segments, you can sort customer data according to versatile factors:

-To give you a head start to fetch data and segment members, here are four main member segment that could make this activity more targeted:
+To give you a head start to fetch data and segment members, here are four main member segments that could make this activity more targeted:

 - New members – send them a welcome email to show them the ropes of your organization.
 Choose a personalized path to wow them.